Complete Guide to Online Nurse Practitioner Programs

 Because NP students usually intend to seek licensure as a nurse practitioner, it is essential that they select an accredited program.
 Licensing and certification boards will not recognize a degree earned through a non-accredited school.
 Students can check accreditation status through the US Department of Education, which maintains a registry of accredited colleges and universities.
 Read More

-Comprehensive List of Online Colleges & Universities for a Nurse Practitioner (NP) Degree
+Comprehensive List of Colleges & Universities for an Online Nurse Practitioner (NP) Degree

 Overview of Available Online Nurse Practitioner Programs